 Jobs at Stand.earth

-Stand recognizes and respects the sovereignty of First Nations and tribes, as well as the rights of indigenous people and frontline communities.
-These communities are often first and most directly impacted, and they provide critical leadership in developing solutions.
+Stand recognizes and respects the sovereignty of First Nations and tribes, as well as the rights of Indigenous Peoples and frontline communities.
+These communities are often the first and most directly impacted by toxic fossil fuel projects.
+As such, they provide critical leadership in developing solutions.

 Stand is an equal opportunity employer; we have a strong commitment to equity and inclusion, and value the leadership and skills of people from diverse backgrounds.
 People of color, LGBTQ persons, and people from other historically marginalized backgrounds are encouraged to apply.

-The key responsibilities of the role will shift depending on the successful candidate’s strengths and skills, but they’re likely to include:
+The key responsibilities of the role will include: